 Other credit cards that give you Hilton Diamond Status:

-There is one other credit card that gives Hilton Diamond status, too – the Hilton Honors American Express Surpass® Card and The Hilton Honors American Express Business Card.
+There are two other credit cards that give Hilton Diamond status, too – the Hilton Honors American Express Surpass® Card and The Hilton Honors American Express Business Card.
 However, to get Diamond status, you must spend $40,000 on the card in a calendar year.
 If you do, you will receive Diamond status through the end of the following calendar year.
 The Hilton Honors Surpass Card’s annual fee is $95.
 The same pre-requisites also apply to the Hilton Business Credit Card, which has a $95 annual fee.
 All information about the Hilton Honors American Express Surpass® Card has been collected independently by WalletHub.
 The Hilton Honors American Express Surpass® Card is no longer available to new applicants through WalletHub, but may be available on the American Express website.

-Normally, earning Hilton Diamond status requires 60 nights, 30 stays or 120,000 total points earned.
+Normally, earning Hilton Diamond status requires 42 nights, 21 stays or 84,000 total points earned.
 Using a Hilton Honors Aspire Credit Card or a Hilton Honors Surpass Card could allow you to get there more quickly, giving you access to the hotel’s highest level of perks.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.